chainguard-dev/bom-shelter/README.md

 ## bom-shelter

-SBOM storage for prototyping and demoing

-**Initial Goals**

-- Collect SPDX documents found "in the wild."
-- Assess how easy or difficult it is to use different methods for finding SPDX SBOMs.
-- Begin to develop intuitive sense of completeness, correctness and detail of "in the wild" SPDX SBOMs
-- If enough SPDX SBOMs are found of sufficient diversity, plan requirements for and potentially build a prototype of a tool for multi-SBOM analysis.
-- Prototype a cycloneDX multi-SBOM parsing demo
+You need SBOMs? `bom-shelter` has SBOMs.

+`bom-shelter` is a collection of SBOM documents that can be used for prototying SBOM tools or understanding properties of SBOMs.

+The `in-the-wild` folder contains both SPDX and CycloneDX SBOMs found "in the wild," that is, associated with open source software projects.
+To the best of our ability, these SBOMs are meant to represent real SBOMs, not ones simply created for example purposes.
+Additionally, this `in-the-wild` dataset represents a diverse sample.

-**Potential Long Term Goals**
+**Potential Long Term Goal**

-- Collect CycloneDX documents too.
-- If "in the wild" SBOMs are inadequate, consider building a "synthetic" SBOM dataset using a wide range of tools
+- Consider building a "synthetic" SBOM dataset using a wide range of tools applied to a wide range of artifacts.

+Input, ideas, issues, and PR's welcome.